fortify-ps/FortifyBugTrackerUtility/bugtracker/src/site/markdown/usage.md

 * Current value:

 	The current value for this option.
-This can be the default value, or a value as currently specified on the command line.
+This can be the default value, a value as specified in an environment variable, or a value as currently specified on the command line.

 * Allowed values: